jaredhendrickson13/pfsense-saml2-auth/README.md

 ## Limitations
 - This package is only intended to add SAML2 authentication to the webConfigurator.
 SAML2 authentication is not made available for other pfSense services such as SSH, captive portal, OpenVPN, etc.
-- Since this package is an extension of the native pfSense authentication system, it heavily relies on the pfSense version it was built for.
-This means installing a version of the package that was built for 2.4.5 on different release may have undesired results or even break authentication for pfSense.
-It is important to note that uninstalling the package will revert any changed system files back to the state they were when the package was installed.

 ## Disclaimers
 - This project is in no way affiliated with the pfSense project or it's parent organization Netgate.
 Any use of the